revilowaldow/BITC/Sessions/2025/02 09 - Session 39.md

 Tall spires with rounded tops, clinking of chain mail, sounds of water, light tunics, tired, can't go to sleep

-[[Conrad]] - Hoping Manticar Viole would be soilder against the chinerians
+[[Conrad]] - Hoping Manticar Viole would be soldier against the chinerians Hoping for the dyvare